-Description The property comprises a semi detached house.
-Accommodation Ground Floor: Entrance hall, bedroom, living room, dining room with kitchen/dining area and utility off and Bathroom with WC.
-First Floor: Landing, three bedrooms and shower room with WC.

-Gross internal floor area (m2) 126m2 or thereby.
-Neighbourhood and location The subjects are situated in an established residential area where neighbouring properties are of a mixed age and type.
+Description The property comprises a mid terraced house.
+Accommodation Ground Floor: Entrance vestibule, hallway, sitting room, family room and kitchen/dining room.
+First Floor: Landing, three bedrooms, shower room with wc and bathroom with wc.
+Top Floor: Principal bedroom with en-suite.
+Gross internal floor area (m2) 175m2 or thereby.
+Neighbourhood and location The subjects are situated within an established residential area where neighbouring properties are of a similar age and type.
 Adequate amenities can be found nearby.

-Age 1900 or thereby. ----- ------------------
+Age 1890 or thereby.
 Weather Dry and overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Masonry with clay pots.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and laid in slate incorporating valley guttering.
-Access to the roof void is afforded via a hatch located on the top floor landing.
-A restricted head and shoulders inspection was carried out due to the presence of insulation and the roof design.
+The roof is pitched and laid in slate incorproating flat roof sections.
+Access to the roof void is afforded via a hatch located on the landing level.
+A restricted head and shoulders inspection was carried out due to the presence of insulation and health and safety restrictions.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-PVC gutters and downpipes.

-Main walls Visually inspected with the aid of binoculars where appropriate.
+Parapet guttering and cast iron gutters and downpipes.
+Main walls Visually inspected with the aid of binoculars where appropriate. appropriate.
+Foundations and concealed parts were not exposed or Windows, external doors and joinery appropriate.
+Foundations and concealed parts were not exposed or inspected. appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls appear to be of masonry construction rendered and pointed externally.

-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+The main walls are of stone construction pointed externally.
+Internal and external doors were opened and closed appropriate.
+Foundations and concealed parts were not exposed or inspected.
+The main walls are of stone construction pointed externally.
+Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where appropriate.
+Foundations and concealed parts were not exposed or inspected.
+The main walls are of stone construction pointed externally.
+Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible. appropriate.
+Foundations and concealed parts were not exposed or inspected.
+The main walls are of stone construction pointed externally.
+Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows throughout are a mix of replacement UPVC double glazed and timber sash and case single glazed type.
-There are velux window units incorporated in the roof design.
-There are front and rear access doors.
+The windows throughout are predomimately of timber sash and case single glazed type.
+There is double glazing within the kitchen/dining room.
+There are front and rear access